Protesters target Ottawa airport as 'Freedom Convoy' occupation reaches 14-day mark

 White says the city must ensure the injunction application isn't too broad and police can enforce it.

-- with files from CTV News Ottawa's Natalie van Rooy and CTVNews.ca Online Politics Producer Rachel Aiello
+- with files from CTV News Ottawa's Natalie van Rooy and Dylan Dyson, and CTVNews.ca Online Politics Producer Rachel Aiello